Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 }
 {% endhighlight %}

 You'll notice that nothing here has changed but the types.
-But now rust has pronounced your code safe &mdash; Hurray!
+But now Rust has pronounced your code safe &mdash; Hurray!

 Here are the changes: